My List Redirects to Login Page

 When I click on the link it keeps taking me to a login page

-As browsers update they often add safety restrictions to help you when a website you wanted to go to also has information coming from a negative 3rd party location.
+As browsers update, they often add safety restrictions to help you when a website you wanted to go to also has information coming from a negative 3rd party location.
 In the past these things would be the responsibility of the user to block them within the browser.
 Today it’s becoming more common for browsers to mass block these interactions.
 This means when you are in PowerSchool and go to a page serving up BrightArrow information the part that gets saved to allow you to stay logged in will not remain and so you get redirected to the login screen.
 One way to allow the BrightArrow single sign on (you sign into PowerSchool one time and it automatically signs into your BrightArrow account) to work is to authorize our servers always.
-This will need to be done on a browser by browser basis but it will leave your security intact so you only authorize us because you want to allow the single sign on to work.
+This will need to be done on a browser-by-browser basis but it will leave your security intact so you only authorize us because you want to allow the single sign on to work.

 In Chrome: